patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

 Comment[en_US]=Automatically start CSGO Sound Fix on login Comment=Automatically start CSGO Sound Fix on login

+`

 3. Replace `/path/to/main.py` with the actual path to the `main.py` file in your project folder.
 4. Save the file and restart your system.
 The script should now start automatically when you log in.

+PLEASE NOTE AUTOSTART CAN BE DIFFERENT DEPENDING ON YOUR DISTRO!